-Admittedly, you cannot singularly isolate the inner pectoral muscle.
-No matter what chest exercise you perform, you will be engaging the entire chest.
 In geek speak, every sarcomere of muscle fibril will contract with each rep of these chest-focused exercises.
-But you can put added emphasize on your inner chest with the right exercises.
+But you can put added emphasis on your inner chest with the right exercises.

 Barbell and straight dumbbell presses don’t emphasize the fibers nearest your breastbone.
-That’s because one of the functions of the pectorals is to bring them toward the midline of the body—this is referred to as adduction or convergence; picture hugging a big Redwood tree—and this function isn’t required during a regular bench press, straight up-and-down movement.
+That’s because one of the functions of the pectorals is to bring your arms toward the midline of the body—this is referred to as adduction or convergence; picture hugging a big Redwood tree—and this function isn’t required during a regular bench press, straight up-and-down movement.
 Another key for muscle growth and definition is the mind-muscle connection.
 This means that you're able to feel the muscle work through its full range of motion, rather than focusing purely on moving big weights.

 Here are some exercises that do a good job of that.